100 years of Heritage!

 The Rileys first moved to Oak Glen in 1978 when “Pa” Riley (Dennis) decided it was time to get his wife and 3 sons out of the city.
 They bought 12 acres from “Blackie” Wilshire, son of Oak Glen pioneer Joe Wilshire, who first settled in Oak Glen in 1871.
-Soon the Rileys were learning how to care for the several hundred ancient apple trees on the property as well as building a log home for the family.
+Soon the Rileys were learning how to care for the several hundred heirloom apple trees on the property as well as building a log home for the family.
 After a couple of years, the Rileys thought it would be great to open the orchard to the public and let folks experience orchard life, first hand.
 Soon, visitors were pouring into the small orchard by the hundreds and eager to participate in all that the Rileys planned, including old fashioned hoedown dances, pressing cider by hand, and picking several varieties of apples.

 In 1987, the adjoining 200 + acres, also originally owned by the Wilshire family, were purchased by Ray and Bea Riley, Dennis’ parents, and soon Grandson Devon and his wife Shelli were operating the expanded Rileys venture on that property and renovating an 1887 apple packing shed for dinner dances, starting school tour programs and hosting several special events each year.
 During this time the Riley clan grew as the kids married and had children of their own.
 In 2002, Devon and Shelli decided to use their talents to develop their own property and thus began “Rileys Frontier Events.”

-Los Rios was first begun in 1906 when Howard L. Rivers, a grower, packer, and shipper from the Pasadena area purchased property from the Wilshires, over 300 acres, to expand his operation to include apples.
+Los Rios first began in 1906 when Howard L. Rivers, a grower, packer, and shipper from the Pasadena area purchased property from the Wilshires, over 300 acres, to expand his operation to include apples.
 He planted the largest apple orchards in all of Southern California, many of which are still in production today.
 Los Rios Ranch soon became known as the place to get truckloads of quality mile-high grown apples.
 Fruit from the ranch has been shipped locally and globally over the years.
 The operation expanded as the shift from wholesale packing/shipping to retailing took hold in the 1950’s.
 Soon a sales barn and bakery were built, picnic areas developed and cider operations enhanced to make the most of the growing numbers of visitors, eager for mountain fresh apples and the things made from them.